rust-lang/rust/src/doc/book/ownership.md

 let v2 = v;
 ```

-The first line allocates memory for the vector object, `v`, on the stack like
+The first line allocates memory for the vector object `v` on the stack like
 it does for `x` above.
 But in addition to that it also allocates some memory
-on on the [heap][sh] for the actual data `[1, 2, 3]`.
+on the [heap][sh] for the actual data (`[1, 2, 3]`).
 Rust copies the address
-of this heap allocation to an internal pointer part of the vector object
+of this heap allocation to an internal pointer, which is part of the vector
-placed on the stack (let's call it the data pointer).
-It is worth pointing out
+object placed on the stack (let's call it the data pointer).

-even at the risk of being redundant that the vector object and its data live
+It is worth pointing out (even at the risk of repeating things) that the vector
-in separate memory regions instead of being a single contiguous memory
+object and its data live in separate memory regions instead of being a single
-allocation (due to reasons we will not go into at this point of time).
+contiguous memory allocation (due to reasons we will not go into at this point
+of time).
+These two parts of the vector (the one on the stack and one on the
+heap) must agree with each other at all times with regards to things like the
+length, capacity etc.

 When we move `v` to `v2`, rust actually does a bitwise copy of the vector
 object `v` into the stack allocation represented by `v2`.
 This shallow copy